 Permanent Supportive Housing:

-- CUFH is building Bright Sky Apartments (BSA) in Moorhead.
+- CUFH has just opened the Bright Sky Apartments (BSA) in Moorhead.

-- BSA will provide 43 units of permanent supportive housing for adults and families.
+- BSA provides 43 units of permanent supportive housing for adults and families.

 - The mission of CUFH is defined and guided by our General Membership.